-Overall, most of the 234 entities registered with the Federal Select Agent Program are compliant with the select agent and toxin regulations, as evidenced by the small number of compliance issues identified in this report.
-Also of note, none of the releases resulted in illness, nor did they result in death of or transmission among workers or transmission outside of a laboratory into the surrounding environment or community.
-None of the small number of reported incidents during the year resulted in a significant risk to public or agricultural health.
-Of the 8,516 individuals with access to biological select agents and toxins, 16 individuals were determined to be "restricted" and were prohibited access to biological select agents and toxins.
+Overall, most of the 226 entities registered with the Federal Select Agent Program are compliant with the select agent and toxin regulations, as evidenced by the small number of compliance issues identified in this report.
+Also of note, none of the releases resulted in death of or transmission among workers or transmission outside of a laboratory into the surrounding environment or community.
+None of the small number of reported incidents during the year resulted in a significant risk to public or agricultural health or to agricultural products.
+In 2023, 8,599 individuals had access to biological select agents and toxins, and 17 individuals were determined to be "restricted" and were prohibited access to biological select agents and toxins.
 With oversight from the Federal Select Agent Program, entities continue to work as safely and securely as possible with select agents and toxins.